Azure-Samples/contoso-real-estate/packages/testing/README.md

-# Application Tests
+# Application Testing

-The included [Playwright](https://playwright.dev/) smoke test will test the Contoso web apps and APIs.
+The included [Playwright](https://playwright.dev/) tests should cover the following needs:
+ - UI Testing: Validate UI components behave as desired
+ - API Testing: Validate API request/responses for varying paths and conditions
+ - E2E Testing: Validate UX workflows related to user stories and scenarios

+## Data Fixtures

+Data fixtures will be set up for testing purposes once the UI and API specifications are finalized.
+When created, they should be located in the e2e-fixtures directory under testing.

 ## Run Tests